AlexeyGas1979/snarkOS/docs/LEDGER.md

 ### MerkleLedger

-The [MerkleLedger](https://github.com/AleoHQ/snarkOS/blob/staging/consensus/src/ledger/merkle.rs) is the currentl sole implementor of `Ledger` and uses `IndexedMerkleTree` and `IndexedDigests` to provide functionality.
+The [MerkleLedger](https://github.com/AleoHQ/snarkOS/blob/staging/consensus/src/ledger/merkle.rs) is the current sole implementor of `Ledger` and uses `IndexedMerkleTree` and `IndexedDigests` to provide functionality.

 ### IndexedDigests